igemou/igemou.github.io/_pages/about.md

 Hello!
 I'm Ioanna!

 I'm an incoming PhD student in Computer Science at [Brown University](https://www.brown.edu/).
-Previously, I was a Visiting Research Scholar in Brown’s [Computer Science Department](https://cs.brown.edu/), where I worked in the [Singh Lab](https://rsinghlab.org/) with [Ritambhara Singh](https://ritambharasingh.com/) on Health NLP and in the [ATLAS Group](https://atlas.cs.brown.edu/) with [Nikos Vasilakis](https://nikos.vasilak.is/) on the application of machine learning to systems.
+Previously, I was a Visiting Research Scholar in [Brown CS](https://cs.brown.edu/), where I worked in the [Singh Lab](https://rsinghlab.org/) with [Ritambhara Singh](https://ritambharasingh.com/) on Health NLP and in the [ATLAS Group](https://atlas.cs.brown.edu/) with [Nikos Vasilakis](https://nikos.vasilak.is/) on the application of machine learning to systems.